 Count the cells using the standard hemacytometer method and record cells per milliliter [1].
 Plate cells at 1 × 103 to 10 × 103 cells per square centimeter in a standard 6-well plastic culture dish [2].
 Incubate the dish overnight at 37 degrees Celsius with 5% carbon dioxide and humidity [3].

-Talent counting the cells on a hemocytometer.
+Talent counting the cells on a hemacytometer.

 Talent plating cells in a 6-well plastic culture dish.